 The Short-Term Effects of Alcohol

-One drink corresponds to a four-ounce glass of wine, a 1.5-ounce shot of liquor, or a 12-ounce can of beer.
-This level of consumption is completely safe and may even reduce the risk of cardiovascular disease and alcoholic dementia.
-Short-term effects of higher doses vary depending on the drinker’s weight, gender, and other factors.
+One drink corresponds to a four-ounce glass of wine, a 1.5-ounce shot of liquor or a 12-ounce can of beer.
+This level of consumption is completely safe and may even reduce the risk of cardiovascular disease and alcohol-induced dementia.
+Short-term effects of higher doses vary depending on the drinker’s weight, gender, and other factors, including the alcohol allergy.
 The positive effects of alcohol are undeniable.
 They include a sense of profound calm and relaxation, which neurotic persons crave.
-Red wine addiction usually emerges in such cases.
 Inhibitions will typically decrease, one becomes less concentrated, reflexes get slower, response time increases, and coordination worsens.
 All these effects are brought about by a slowdown in brain activity and begin to manifest after having more than three or four drinks.
-In rarer cases, people can be affected after one single drink, especially if it is the first in their lives or they have some commirbid disorder, like it happens in bipolar alcoholics.
+In rarer cases, people can be affected after one single drink, especially if it is the first in their lives or they have some comorbid disorder as it happens in bipolar alcoholics.

 The short-term effects of alcohol include:

 Relaxation: Most people feel calmer and happier when they drink, which is why many turn to liquor when they feel stressed or sad.
 They become more animated and talkative.

 Impaired vision and hearing: Alcohol is a depressant, and slows the nervous system down as such.
 Since the CNS controls motor and cognitive functions, people will demonstrate longer reaction times.
 More pronounced effects include slurred speech, clouded eyesight, and dulled hearing.
-Sometimes these effects can become apparent even after just one drink, which is why it is dangerous to drink and drive.
+Sometimes these alcohol effects on eyes can become apparent even after just one drink, which is why it is dangerous to drink and drive.